GTAvatar: Bridging Gaussian Splatting and Texture Mapping for Relightable and Editable Gaussian Avatars: Results

 \subsection{Normal mapping}

-In Figure~\ref{fig:exp-ablation-normal-map}, we demonstrate the impact of our normal mapping on the sharpness of rasterized normals and the quality of relit rendering.
-Furthermore, Figure~\ref{fig:exp-texture-editing-pbr} shows how handcrafted normal maps substantially enhance the realism for material editing under dynamic lighting.
+In Figure~\ref{fig:exp-ablation-normal-map}, we demonstrate the impact of our normal mapping on the sharpness of rasterized normals and the quality of relit renders.
+Furthermore, Figure~\ref{fig:exp-texture-editing-pbr} shows how handcrafted normal maps substantially improve the realism for material editing under dynamic lighting.